-- Where a child or young person's personal or intimate requirements are ignored, for example, if an individual needs assistance in having a drink, putting on warmer clothing, going to the toilet or has specific communication requirements. - Where a child or young person is exposed to a dangerous situation, for example, because they are unable to see or hear or unable to move themselves from a situation. - Where a child or young person's basic needs are withdrawn as a form of punishment, for example, disconnecting the battery on a battery powered wheelchair to prevent a sports person moving independently.
+- Where a person's personal or intimate requirements are ignored, for example, if an individual needs assistance in having a drink, putting on warmer clothing, going to the toilet or has specific communication requirements. - Where a person is exposed to a dangerous situation, for example, because they are unable to see or hear or unable to move themselves from a situation. - Where a person's basic needs are withdrawn, for example, disconnecting the battery on a battery powered wheelchair to prevent a person moving independently.